Yashdubey007/ECG-Image-Analysis-and-Arrythmia-Detection/README.md

 saved_model- This is the customized CNN model that is designed by me.

-app- This file has the code for designing web app.
+app- This file contains the code for designing web app.